dlzi/brevis/CONTRIBUTING.md

 If you’d like to propose a change, please look through and reference any existing issues that are related.
 Then, open an issue with the *Enhancement* label, links to related issues, and code demonstrating the proposal.

+All code MUST meet the below style guide to keep consistency.
+Pull requests that fail to follow it will be rejected.

+## Style Guide

+### Formatting

+- Files MUST use UTF-8 character set encoding without BOM.
+- Files MUST use UNIX line endings (LF: `\n`).
+- Files MUST end with a single empty line (i.e. LF: `\n`).
+- Indentation SHOULD use only tabs.
+- Alignment when applicable, SHOULD use only spaces.
+- If using tabs for anything, you MUST set the tab spacing to 4.

+### Naming

+- Class selectors MUST follow the naming convention.
+However, there's no guarantee that the name will be accepted.
+We reserve the right to change it as necessary.

 ## License